jci-metasys/basic-services-dotnet/README.md

 */
 ```

-There is a method to get multiple properties from multiple objects.
+To get multiple properties from multiple objects in one action use the method **`ReadPropertyMultiple`**.
 This can be very useful if the objects all are of the same type or have the same target properties.

 ```csharp
 List<Guid> ids = new List<Guid> { id1, id2 };